What we do at Burlington House

 For enquiries about the museum collections please email [email protected] or telephone 020 7479 7088.

 The Society operates a number of annual grant programmes for both established researchers and early-career researchers focusing on the material past (archaeology, art history, architectural history, historic dress, etc.).

 The Society’s periodicals, the Antiquaries Journal and Archaeologia, are international journals of record, used by students and scholars everywhere, as are the Society’s Research Reports, Occasional Papers and other publications such as monographs.
 Our policy is to publish works of reference that will be in use for decades.

-The Society runs an annual programme of weekly lectures for Fellows at which new research is presented to Fellows and guests.
-Additionally, the Society also has a Public Lecture Programme, hosts interdisciplinary research seminars, and welcomes group visits to see its Burlington House apartments and Library, browse the paintings on display and view select museum objects from the collections.
+The Society runs an annual programme of events which includes our weekly lectures for Fellows (October – April) at which new research is presented to Fellows and guests.
+Additionally, the Society also has a Public Lecture Programme, hosts interdisciplinary research seminars and events, and welcomes group visits to see its Burlington House apartments and Library, browse the paintings on display and view select museum objects from the collections.

 Through the William and Jane Morris Fund the Society makes small grant awards to churches for conservation of ancient monuments.

-The Society's other property is Kelmscott Manor, the former Cotswold retreat of William Morris.
+The Society’s other property is Kelmscott Manor, the former Cotswold retreat of William Morris.
 Today, the Manor is a public museum and part of the Historic Houses Association.
-The Manor is open to visitors Wednesdays, Thursdays and Saturdays April through October each year.
-In 2014, Cotswolds Tourism named it the 'Small Visitor Attraction of the Year'.
-In 2013, the Manor attracted nearly 20,000 visitors, allowing people from all over the workd to see the internationally-important collection of Victorian art and craftsmanship, and to explore the property that William Morris described as 'a Heaven on Earth.'
+The Manor is open to visitors seasonally, allowing people from all over the world to see the internationally-important collection of Victorian art and craftsmanship, and to explore the property that William Morris described as ‘a Heaven on Earth.’